dekeh1/CS-443/Syllabus.md

 It is in the interest of students, faculty, and administrators to recognize the importance of academic integrity and to ensure that academic standards at Worcester State remain strong.
 Only by maintaining high standards of academic honesty can we protect the value of the educational process and the credibility of the institution and its graduates in the larger community.

-**You should familiarize yourself with Worcester State College's Academic Honesty policy.
+**You should familiarize yourself with Worcester State College’s Academic Honesty policy.
 The policy outlines what constitutes academic dishonesty, what sanctions may be imposed and the procedure for appealing a decision.
-The complete Academic Honesty Policy appears in: <a href="http://www.worcester.edu/CodeofConduct/" target="_blank">http://www.worcester.edu/CodeofConduct/</a>**
+The complete Academic Honesty Policy appears at: [http://www.worcester.edu/Academic-Policies/](http://www.worcester.edu/Academic-Policies/)**

 **If you have a serious problem that prevents you from finishing an assignment on time, contact me and we'll come up with a solution.**